Pabaneswara Temple

-Pabaneswara Shiva temple is situated in Bhubaneswar, Orissa, India, at a distance of 100.00 metres east of Parashurameshvara Temple on the left side of the road leading to Kedara Gauri temple.
+Pabaneswara Shiva temple is situated in Bhubaneswar, Orissa, India, at a distance of 100 metres east of Parashurameshvara Temple on the left side of the road leading to Kedara Gauri temple.
 The temple has a vimana with a renovated porch, facing towards east.
 The presiding deity is a Shiva linga within a circular yonipitha inside the sanctum.
-It is a living temple.
 The temple is surrounded by private residential buildings and market complex on three sides and the road on the south.
 The temple was rebuilt or renovated sometimes back as it appears from the second phase of building from above the pabhaga.